Positional Therapy for Sleep Apnea: Does it Work?

 - Discomfort: Wearing a device or backpack might disrupt sleep rather than improve it.

-- Long-Term Adherence: It’s easy to slip back into old habits, especially during restless nights.
+- Long-Term Adherence: Slipping back into old habits is easy, especially during restless nights.

 - Residual Apnea Events: Positional therapy alone might not prevent all apneas, particularly in severe cases.